fritterhoff/jhub_shibboleth_user_authenticator/README.md

     # put some extra values in the auth_state for the spawner
     # don't forget to activate c.Authenticator.enable_auth_state = True
     c.Authenticator.auth_state_header_names = ['mail', 'givenname']

+During tests we found some Shibboleth IdPs which don't support Logout-redirections.
+So, the default:

+    # define logout page
+    c.Authenticator.logout_page = '/Shibboleth.sso/Logout?return=/'

+was not working.
+We add an alternative scheme, which is doing the logout process in a hidden iframe:

+    # activate the alternative logout scheme
+    c.Authenticator.logout_redirect = False      ä default is True

+    # add an automatic redirect to the login page (if you want)
+    c.Authenticator.automatic_redirect = True    # default is False